d4az/MAD-Assignment/README.md

 # MAD-Assignment
-So we are creating an applicatoin for traveling
+So we are creating an applicatoin for traveling using Java